 If you have a dedicated voice plan through your cable internet provider, you'll get some of the best value out of the Netgear Nighthawk.
 This cable modem router comes with four Gigabit ethernet ports, but it also provides a generous two voice over IP ports for reliable and steady cable phone calls.
 That makes this cable modem an especially great choice both for small businesses and for serious gamers who want to make the most of their internet speeds.

 And you don't have to worry about losing your work because of an outage either.
 The Nighthawk includes an optional battery backup that can provide you with up to five hours of talk time if your power isn't working.
 This cable modem is compatible with most operating systems, including the latest versions of Linux.

 3. TP-Link TC-7610 DOCSIS 3.0 (8×4) Cable Modem

 Are you just looking for an inexpensive cable modem that will help you get the most out of a modest plan from your internet service provider?
-The TC-7610 by TP-Link could be your best option.
-This modem is available on Amazon now for $54, and it offers an incredible amount of value for what it provides.
+The TC-7610 by TP-Link could be the best cable modem for you.
+This modem is available on Amazon now for around $50-60, and it offers an incredible amount of value for what it provides.
 And the fact that it's compatible with most of the major internet providers means that it's a reasonable choice for just about everyone.